 For more detailed information on the requirements for field program participation, please contact us.

-To submit an application, please use this online Medical Staff Volunteer Application.
+To submit an application, please use this online Vision Health International Volunteer Application.

 Or you may download a PDF version of the application, print it, fill it in, and mail, email, or fax it to us (directions are on the PDF): Download application